ceph/ceph/doc/dev/developer_guide/essentials.rst

 Leads
 -----

-The Ceph project is led by Sage Weil.
+The Ceph project was created by Sage Weil and is led by the Ceph Leadership Team (CLT).
 In addition, each major project component has its own lead.
 The following table shows all the leads and their nicks on `GitHub`_:

 .. _github: https://github.com/